 So what gives it value?

 Fungibility is an important function of currency, it’s considered by many to be an extremely important aspect for the future of cryptocurrencies.
 Because Bitcoin is pseudo-anonymous, the altcoin space is trying to fill the role of proivate zero-knowledge transactions.

 Monero is considered by most in the cryptocurrency community as a truly fungible coin.

 Monero allows you to send and receive funds without your transactions being publicly visible on the blockchain.
 This ensures your purchases, receipts, and other transfers remain private by default.

-The Moreno daemon utilizes CryptoNote technology which uses ring signatures to ‘cloak’ transaction data.
-Moreno says to have improved upon the CryptoNote feature by offering an opaque blockchain system called viewkey – this makes the system optionally transparent when completing transactions, the private view key is required to view all transactions related to the account.
+The Monero daemon utilizes CryptoNote technology which uses ring signatures to ‘cloak’ transaction data.
+Monero says to have improved upon the CryptoNote feature by offering an opaque blockchain system called viewkey – this makes the system optionally transparent when completing transactions, the private view key is required to view all transactions related to the account.

 Monero is strictly powered by the CryptoNight PoW algorithm – this mining algorithm is specifically designed for use in ordinary CPU’s.
 This means it has the potential to be efficiently tasked to billions of existing devices.